Ferry: Seferihisar-Samos

 Distance: It is 44 km west of Samos Vathy International Sea Port.
 Location: Marathokampos 831 02, Greece.

-A 2.8 km long, pebbly and fine-sand stretch in the same bay as Psili Ammos, Votsalakia is popular yet spacious enough to avoid crowding.
-Fully equipped with umbrellas, bars, tavernas, and water sports offerings ideal for families and groups.
+A 2.8 km long, pebbly and fine-sand stretch east of Psili Ammos Beach, Votsalakia, is a popular, lively, and more crowded area.
+Fully equipped with umbrellas and featuring numerous bars, tavernas, and water sports options, this destination is popular with tourists and ideal for families and groups.

 Famous Sons of the Island of Samos